 What if I don't like it?

 If you don't love the book, we will gladly refund your money.
-Just send us an email at with your receipt and we will issue you a full refund.
+Just reply to your email receipt and we will issue you a full refund.

 Do I have to be able to read sheet music?